-Lorraine Wapling serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund.
+Lorraine Wapling serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund as Co-Chair.
 Lorraine has extensive policy and research experience in disability inclusive programs through her work with bilateral agencies and international NGOs across Africa, Asia, and the Pacific.
-Lorraine represented the DFID (UK Aid), at UN meetings and international workshops on disability inclusive development, and worked on assignments for DFAT (Australian Aid), the UN and the European Union.
-Lorraine has also produced anumber of resources on disability inclusive development, including DRF’s “Beyond Charity: A Donor’s Guide to Inclusion.”
+Lorraine was embedded in DFID’s policy and research department as their disability specialist for several years, helping to lay the foundations for DFID’s current disability framework and has and worked on assignments for DFAT (Australian Aid), the UN and the European Union.
+Lorraine has also produced a number of resources on disability inclusive development, including DRF’s “Beyond Charity: A Donor’s Guide to Inclusion.”
 She is currently researching the models that influence educational outcomes for deaf children in low-income countries for her PhD at University College London.